nataliekbruno/Visiontransformer-paper/README.md

 2. Complementary Behavior of MSAs and CNNs

-One of the most significant discoveries is the fundamentally different yet complementary nature of MSAs and CNNs.
+One of the most significant discoveries is the complementary nature of MSAs and CNNs.
 MSAs function as low-pass filters, effectively smoothing and aggregating information across feature maps.
 In contrast, CNNs act as high-pass filters, emphasizing fine details and local patterns.
 This difference explains their varying robustness to noise: MSAs handle high-frequency noise effectively because they naturally filter it out, while CNNs struggle with such noise because they amplify it.
 This complementary relationship suggests that combining both approaches could lead to more robust architectures.

 3. Multi-stage Network Functionality